 You do not have to use all the exact ingredients listed below.
 Get creative and add in any of your favorite salad items.
 This pasta salad is also a great dish for a summer outing or a potluck.

-1 (16-ounce) package pasta, your choice (such as bowtie, corkscrew, penne, or rotini)
+- 1 (16-ounce) package pasta of your choice (such as bowtie, corkscrew, penne, or rotini)

 Prepare pasta according to package directions.
 In a colander, rinse the cooked macaroni with cold water, drain briefly so that the macaroni remains moist, and place in a large bowl.
 Learn How To Cook Pasta Properly.

 In a pan of boiling water, blanch the asparagus and peas for about 2 to 3 minutes or until the peas turn bright green.
 Remove from heat and transfer to an ice water bath until cool, and then drain in a colander.
 Chop the asparagus and snap/snow peas into bite-size pieces.